 Find out where to look for vacancies from recruitment agencies to social media sites.

-Prepare for a virtual job fair, where you can network and find a job online.
+Prepare for the opportunities on offer at a careers fair, where you can network or find a job.

 Check our CV advice on what to include and how to make it stand out.